 The Report of the Special Rapporteur on the Human Rights Situation in the Occupied Palestinian Territories including East Jerusalem: Falk’s report focuses mainly on the situation in Gaza and the persons detained in Israeli prisons.
-Surprisingly, in his report, Falk also addressed the criticism recently directed at his conclusions, including the condemnation voiced by Secretary-General Ban Ki-moon.
+Surprisingly, in his report, Falk also addressed the criticism recently directed at his conclusions, including the condemnation voiced by Secretary-General Ban Ki-moon. see full report.

 A French court ruled that Israel did not violate International Law by building a light rail line in Eastern Jerusalem.
 See the Full (translated) judgment.

 by Adi Schwartz, a Journalist, Author & Editor Monocle correspondent in Israel

 The project was initiated by the Council of Religious Institutions of the Holy Land and was funded by a grant from the United States Department of State.